 I remember the first time that I was openly opposed in ministry.
 I was so devastated!
 I was told that I did not speak for God and that I was in deception.
 I felt like a wannabe weight lifter lifting a heavy weight for the first time.
 It was heavier than I expected!
 As time went on though, I overcame each phase of opposition, and I grew stronger until such accusations did not move me any longer.

 Looking back, I thank the Lord for these times because they have enabled me to overcome many storms along my apostolic walk.
 So, if you are facing rejection and opposition from your family, church, and friends because of your calling and all your ‘new ideas’, then rejoice!

 Not only is it a confirmation of your apostolic calling, but it is a tool in the hand of God to forge you into the apostle that He has called you to be.

 Sign 7.
 Called To Forsake Everything

-Philippians 3:8 Yes without doubt, and I consider all things [but] losses for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things, and consider them [but] dung, that I may win Christ,(AMIV)
+Philippians 3:8 Yet indeed I also count all things loss for the excellence of the knowledge of Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them as rubbish, that I may gain Christ (NKJV)